DevExpress/devextreme-documentation/api-reference/50 Common/utils/excelExporter/exportDataGrid(options).md

 The following restrictions apply when users export **DataGrid**:

 - [Detail rows](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/) are not exported
-- [Group rows](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#rowType) are always exported expanded and the [isExpanded](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#isExpanded) option is ignored.
+- [Group rows](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#rowType) are always exported in an expanded state and the [isExpanded](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#isExpanded) option is ignored.

 [/note]